A good story has the power to be transformational. A good story cuts across boundaries and sparks meaningful discussion.

 Can't wait to get your hands on a copy of The Martian and get started?
 Here's a few suggestions:

 Adopt the Hawkeye Reads Book Selection for your Class

 Instructors!
 Adopt the 2020–21 Hawkeye Reads book for your class.
 The Institutional Learning Outcome focus for the year is Quantitative Reasoning.
 However, a broad spectrum of subjects are found within this book.
 Major themes include: Science and Survival, Spirit of Survival, and the Individual and the Community.
 Visit the Library's Hawkeye Reads LibGuide for a full list of themes or contact a member of the Hawkeye Reads committee to discover how to connect your course with Hawkeye Reads!

 Hawkeye Reads book nominations are being accepted on an on-going basis.

-Nominations should align with the 2020–2021 institutional outcome of Quantitative Reasoning.
+Nominations should align with the 2020–2021 institutional outcome of Community and Global Awareness.

 Please submit your nomination by December 4, 2020.